JoshuaPeddle/nextjs-blog/posts/welcome.md

 Also, GFM (GitHub Flavored Markdown) https://github.com/remarkjs/remark-gfm is supported.

 ### Autolink literals
-Just type a URL on its own line and it will automatically become a link.
+Just type a URL and it will automatically become a link.

 `www.google.com` becomes www.google.com